dado3212/letterboxd-gaps/README.md

 - Inlcude MySQL databases in this repo
 - Remove hover animation for list irrelevant options
 - Fix zoom hover CSS styling
+- Handle some sort of "watched" affordance for breaking down lists
+- Header explaining the map
+- List of countries
+- List of languages

 Stretch
 - Better animation for gender splits where the posters rearrange